Navigating End-of-Life Care with Compassion: A Guide for Healthcare Workers

 Can End-of-Life Patients Eat?

-End-of-life patients may have a decreased appetite and reduced ability to eat or drink.
-As the body naturally begins to shut down, the need for food and fluids diminishes.
 While some patients may still be able to consume small amounts of food and drink, it is essential to focus on comfort and allow the patient to eat or drink as desired without forcing intake.

 Can End-of-Life Last Months?